Using a credit card abroad

 - Your credit card provider will use a conversion rate offered by Visa, Mastercard or American Express.
 This will usually be better than the rate you would get from the retailer or ATM.

-- Expect a small currency conversion fee and, if you’re withdrawing cash, a cash transaction fee.
+- Expect a small non-sterling transaction fee for your purchases.
+If you’re withdrawing cash, a cash transaction fee may apply.

 If you choose to pay in sterling...